emmawalshdev/living-landscapes/README.md

 ![Generated from Am I Responsive](assets/images/misc/responsive.png)

-Living Landscapes is a fictitious landscaping company based in Clonakilty, in Co.
+Living Landscapes is a fictitious landscaping company based in Clonakilty, Co.
 Cork.
 The company consists of 6 team members who provide 3 services, residential landscaping, commercial landscaping and garden maintenance.

 The company was founded in 2011 and has experienced significant growth in the last 5 years.
-With this is mind, the purpose of this website is to increase customer interaction, improve the customer experience and build brand awareness.
+With this is mind, the purpose of this website is to increase customer interaction, improve customer experience and build brand awareness.

 Important information and features to the company include:

-* Utilising the brand colors, purple and green.
+* Utilising the brand colors, purple and green throughout the website.
 * Displaying the company's services.
 * Conveying a strong message of excellent customer service.
 * Listing information about the team and company.